Misfits-Rebels-Outcasts/Public-Domain-USDZ/README.md

 ## License - Public Domain

 The [Public Domain USDZ](https://photorealityar.com/publicdomainusdz.html) props in this repo are scanned and released by [Nodef Open Pipeline](https://github.com/Misfits-Rebels-Outcasts/Nodef) for use in the creation of the [Reality ^Cat Cut app](https://apps.apple.com/us/app/reality-cat-cut-video-editor/id6470134946).
-A fork or like is appreciated but not strictly required if you like to use the USDZ files.
+A fork or star is appreciated but not strictly required if you like to use the USDZ files.
 All files are released by Nodef in the Public Domain.

 ## Fruits USDZ